-What do millennials want as employees in a veterinary hospital?
+3 things millennials want as employees in a veterinary hospital

 1. Millennials want to make a difference

-In the veterinary industry, it is a given that an employee is making a difference in the community – they are helping their communities’ precious pets!
-But how do they know they are making a difference within the veterinary hospital?
+In the veterinary industry, it is a given that your employees make a difference in your community – they are helping their communities care for their pets.
+But how do they know they are making a difference within your veterinary hospital?

-As an employer, you should express how much you value your Millennial employees.
-If they know that they are valued, they will know they are making a difference.
-Simple phrases like “Thank you for doing this on such short notice.
-It helped me a lot!” or “I really appreciate that you took on that project” will go a long way in the eyes of a Millennial.
+Be sure to consistently express how much you value your millennial employees.
+If they know they’re valued, they’ll see the difference they’re making.
+Simple phrases like, “Thank you for doing this on such short notice.
+It helped me a lot!” or “I really appreciate that you took that on!” can go a long way.

-Another way in which employers can express the value that Millennials have within the workplace is through evaluations and feedback.
-According to an article within the Journal of Business and Psychology, this group craves feedback, coaching and open communication from their supervisors.
-Providing Millennials with feedback (or all your employees for that matter) lets them know that you truly value their work and want them to do well and grow, which leads me to my next point.
+Another way you can show millennials how much they value them is through evaluations and feedback.
+According to an article in the Journal of Business and Psychology, this group craves feedback, coaching, and open communication from their supervisors.
+Providing employees with this lets them know how much you appreciate their effort and want to see them succeed.

 3. Millennials want to work in a team environment